VirJenDB/2024-07-12-leipzig-viromics-workshop/_episodes/06_Project_1.md

 # Execute the script that will download 39 Datasets in the current directory
 ./workshop_day5/PRJNA646773/PRJNA646773_fastq_download.sh

-# Enter to the workshop day 5 folder
-cd workshop_day5
 ```

 ### Step 2: Perform quality control using Fastp